DurgNomis-drol/ha_toyota/README.md

 This is a custom integration the retrieves' data from the Toyota MyT API and makes them available in Home Assistant as different types of sensors.
-As there is no official API from Toyota, I will try my best to keep it working but there are no promises.
+As there is no official API from Toyota, I will try my best to keep it working, but there are no promises.

 ## Features